dtran26/WesRides/README.md

 ### App Design

 #### Objective
-The goal of the app is to provide college students with ride sharing platform
+The goal of the app is to provide college students with ride sharing platform via bulletin like application.
+WesRides will only help coordinating carpooling together and will not act as actual ride platform.

 #### Audience
 College students